Wrlog/Wr.github.io/_posts/2022-07-03-clinical-relevant.md

 keywords:  Pharmacokinetic,Clinical
 ---

 Not all kinds of pharmacokinetic changes need a dose adjustment.
-This article tries to summarise some clinically relevant pharmacokinetic changes where dose adjustment is crucial.
+This article tries to summarise some clinically relevant pharmacokinetic changes where dose adjustment is crucial.(Updating slowly....)

 ## Drug-drug interaction